 There are several mechanisms for identifying theme papers.
 The most obvious and financially viable is during a regular Working Group meeting.
 It is estimated that discussion time required would be about three to four hours.
 This can be followed up through online discussion.
 An alternative is through a net meeting of Working Group members.
 This would allow use of audiovisual aids during the discussion, while minimising travel time.
 Both these methods may only be appropriate if the Working Group can easily reach consensus on the reporting framework.

 If a more wide-ranging discussion is required, it is recommended that a committed one-day workshop session be organised.
+This could include a discussion on: some of the broader issues around SOE reporting for the Gulf; criteria for the choice of theme papers; format of the theme papers; the need for an editorial committee, etc..
 The estimated budget for a one-day workshop is provided in Table 2.